notquiteamonad/date_time/README.md

 It handles serialisable dates and times from 01 Jan 0000 at 00:00:00 to Dec 31 9999 at 23:59:59.

+**Note:** This README may contain documentation of features which have not been released yet.
+To ensure it is accurate for a specific version, use the tag selector and select the version you're using.

 [Changelog](https://github.com/samueldple/date_time/blob/master/CHANGELOG.md)

 [Code of Conduct](https://github.com/samueldple/date_time/blob/master/CODE_OF_CONDUCT.md)